facelessuser/RegReplace/readme.md

 Highlight color and style can be changed in the settings file.

 ## Override Actions
 If instead of replacing you would like to do something else, you can override the action.
+Actions are defined in commands by setting the ```action``` parameter.
+Some actions may require additional parameters be set in the ```options``` parameter.
+See examples below.

     {
         "caption": "Reg Replace: Fold HTML Comments",